 The pattern begins with being drawn into the wrong place and becoming the wrong size in a previous system, most often the family system.
 There is an imbalance in the give and take, in the exchange.

-In our attempt to receive what was not available in an earlier system we over-give in our current one, in the unconscious hope of receiving what was not possible.
+In our attempt to receive what was not available in an earlier system we over-give in a later one, in the unconscious hope of receiving what was not possible.

 Politics.
 This time it’s personal.